epfl-ada/ada-2023-project-crunchychicken/persona_model_training.md

 ## Output

-Below are two output I got now.
+Below are outputs I got now.
 You can find them in google drive 'Personas Regression Model'

 1. for_test